 Nationally recognized NW GWEC faculty will present each topic and facilitate discussion.
 The series will assist providers in developing and enhancing health promotion interventions to prevent disease and postpone further disability for the older adults they serve.
 This series will give community-based providers working in the field of aging the opportunity to access valuable information without having to travel.

 Cost: $10 per session or $60 for entire series.
 Registration is required.
+This series is free for retirees, volunteers and students who do not require certification of completion or continuing education credits.

 Optional CEU’s (1.5 per session to a maximum of 15 for the series) for Physicians, Nurses, Psychologists, Social Worker and Counselors available for an additional $45 payable during registration